 The Audit Committee is charged with reviewing the material facts of related person transactions that do not involve Antero Midstream or its subsidiaries (other than the Company and its subsidiaries).
 The Board, or, if so delegated by the Board, the Conflicts Committee, is charged with reviewing the material facts of related person transactions involving Antero Midstream and its subsidiaries (other than the Company and its subsidiaries).
-The Board, or the Conflicts Committee, is charged with reviewing the material facts of related person transactions involving Antero Midstream and its subsidiaries (other than the Company and its subsidiaries).
 The Audit Committee, the Board, or the Conflicts Committee, as applicable, either approves or disapproves of Antero's participation in such transactions under Antero's Related Persons Transaction Policy adopted by the Board ("RPT Policy"), which pre-approves certain transactions that are not deemed to be related person transactions pursuant to Item 404 of Regulation S-K.